 Quick.
 Easy.
 And basically free.
-This is the stuff summer activity dreams are made of.
-Set up this outdoor toy paint for your kids – trust me on this.
+Outdoor toy paint is the stuff summer activity dreams are made of.
+This unexpected summer activity will make you a hero with your kids.

-Don’t worry, I’m not a saint or some overly ambitious mom.
+Don’t worry, I’m not a saint or some overly ambitious parent.

 This is the kind of activity or adventure that I LOVE doing with my kids.